-- Constant frustration: After a few days in prison, prisoners feels as if they are avoided by society.
-They agonize over what others in the outside world would think about them.
+- Constant frustration: After a few days in prison, prisoners can feel as if they are avoided by society.
+They may agonize over what others in the outside world would think about them.
 This arouses feelings of frustration, which are revealed in their behavior with fellow prisoners and their daily activities.

 - Deep sadness: Sadness might arise due to feelings of deep loneliness.
 Many prisoners are made to stay in solitary confinement for long periods of time.
-After a point the loneliness becomes unbearable and creates intense sadness.
+After a point the loneliness can create intense sadness.

 - Feeling anxious: Prisoners repeatedly think about the crime they have committed.
 These thoughts about the crime make them feel guilty and result in severe anxiety.
 They exhibit unusual nervousness and restlessness.

 - Unnecessary worry: Once affected by depression they worry about unnecessary things or without any reason.
 They look anxious all the time, thinking of something or thinking nothing at all.